Current Size: 100%

 - Ethics and Alzheimer's Disease-Person-centered Care

-Howard University Multidisciplinary Center for Gerontology and DC Office on Aging have maintained a professional partnership for over 20 years.
+Howard University Multidisciplinary Center for Gerontology and DC Department on Aging and Community Living have maintained a professional partnership for over 20 years.
 Collectively, the collaboration has provided over 100 professional development opportunities with regard to the elderly population in the community each year.

-This year the collaboration provides seven seminars and workshops for approximately 200 persons including professional and paraprofessional staff of the District of Columbia's Office on Aging Senior Service Network, social work and other professional students; and the general community serving the older community.
+This year the collaboration provides seminars and workshops for professional and paraprofessional staff of the District of Columbia's Department on Aging and Community Living Senior Service Network, social work and other professional students; and the general community serving older adults and persons with disabilities in the community.

 601 Howard Place, NW Washington, DC 20059